MicrosoftDocs/Viva/Viva/goals/navigate-admin-dashboard.md

 # Navigate the Admin Dashboard

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
-Viva Goals is only being released to WW tenants, and that it is not being released to GCC, GCC High, and DoD environments.
+Viva Goals is only being released to WW tenants.
+It isn't being released to GCC, GCC High, or DoD environments.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

 Organization Admins have direct access to the Microsoft Viva Goals admin dashboard, customized settings that can be applied specifically for your organization, creating efficiency and confidence in your instance of Microsoft Viva Goals.